Journal Club

 Program Director: Dr. Queena Chou, This email address is being protected from spambots.
 You need JavaScript enabled to view it., Tel: (519) 646-6343

 Administrative Staff: Samantha Kreamer, This email address is being protected from spambots.
-You need JavaScript enabled to view it. and Nicole Filson: This email address is being protected from spambots.
-You need JavaScript enabled to view it., Tel: (519) 685-8500 Ext 56362
+You need JavaScript enabled to view it.
+Tel: (519) 685-8500 Ext 56362

 Length of program: 2 years